sethkabir/Learning-projects/README.md

 # Data-analysis-projects
-Projects related to data / business analysis
+Projects related to Data and Business Analysis